pamuz/genieus-web/docs/developers.md

 This will kick webpack in "watch" mode, so that every time you modify a file it does it's thing and refereshes the browser.
 You will be able to find the app by going to `localhost:8080`

+# Terminology

+When talking about JSX components, we refer to a "Page" component when talking about a Component that is meant to be a page of the web application i.e. it will be displayed when a specific url is visited.
+A `property` component is a component that is meant to be reused by other components and that will only receive data through its properties.